mantrajsframework/mantrad/docs/28-mantra-core-commands.md

 $ mantrad startapp [application name, optional]
 ```

-Starts the application indicated by its name in Apps section in [/docs/35-mantraconfig-json-file](mantraconfig.json file).
+Starts the application indicated by its name in Apps section in [mantraconfig.json file](/docs/36-mantraconfig-json-file.md).
 If the application name is not indicated, then the first application of the App section will be started by default.

 ## uninstall-component